 “Midcentury Americans sure did love that living-room shimmy,” said Fred Turner, author of The Democratic Sound.
 “This beautifully illustrated compendium reveals the long-forgotten cosmopolitanism and playfulness of Cold War America.
 It also makes you want to dance.”

 Borgerson and Schroeder begin with the record covers—memorable and striking, but largely designed and created by now-forgotten photographers, scenographers, and illustrators—which were central to the way records were conceived, produced, and promoted.
 Dancing allowed people to sample aspirational lifestyles, whether at the Plaza or in a smoky Parisian café, and to affirm ancestral identities with Irish, Polish, or Greek folk dancing.
-Dance records featuring ethnic music of variable authenticity and appropriateness invited consumers to dance in the footsteps of the Other with “hot” Latin music, Afro-Caribbean rhythms, and Hawaiian hulas.
+Records featuring ethnic music of variable authenticity and appropriateness invited consumers to move in the footsteps of the Other with “hot” Latin music, Afro-Caribbean rhythms, and Hawaiian hulas.

 “Dancing develops creative outlets and connecting activities not only within but also between groups,” the authors argue.
 “Records for dancing oscillate between modernity—dancing the latest steps—and tradition—dancing ancestral steps—as they narrate a history of cultural influences, popular styles, and trends.”

-Explore the musical stylings of just a few of these dance records with the playlist below, and celebrate International Dance Day with a look toward dancing of the past.
+Explore the musical stylings of just a few of these records with the playlist below, and celebrate International Dance Day with a look toward dancing of the past.